 Check underneath the thumb rest for your saxophone’s serial number.
 A metal hook about six inches below where the body tube attaches to the neck serves as a thumb rest.
 A manufacturer’s stamp is usually found near the low D key on the opposite side of the body tube.
 There will be several sets of letters and numbers on the stamp.
 The patent number, model number, serial number, and letters for key and pitch are usually included.

 The key and pitch stamps are imprinted above or below the serial number, and are frequently misinterpreted as part of it.
-Tenor is represented the letter T, Melody the letter C, and Alto the letter A. You’ll also notice a L or a H: L denotes low pitch (A=440) and H denotes high pitch (A=456).
-The serial number was sometimes imprinted on or inside the bell many horn manufacturers, usually right next to the logo.
+Tenor is represented by the letter T, Melody by the letter C, and Alto by the letter A. You’ll also notice a L or a H: L denotes low pitch (A=440) and H denotes high pitch (A=456).
+The serial number was sometimes imprinted on or inside the bell by many horn manufacturers, usually right next to the logo.
 Look under the rim of the bell to find this.
 Check for any brand names or imprints on the inside of the bell as well.

 If you can’t find your saxophone’s serial number in either of these places, look through any instructions or documentation that came with it.
 With used or vintage saxophones, this is not always an option; the original documentation may have been lost years ago.
 Taking your horn to a vintage horn dealer, a music store, or a repair shop may provide you with more information.
 On the Internet, you can find a number of experts who can share their knowledge about specific saxophone brands.
 If you post your question and serial number on a saxophone forum or message board, you might get the answers you need.